metamn/its-csongor/README.md

 2. If Responsinator is used: open the screenshot taken in Gimp and cut the scrollbar to 622x1005px

-3. Open Gimp and create a 640x1136px blank image with the site's background color.
+3.a Open Gimp and create a 640x1136px blank image with the site's background color.
 Copy the screenshot here and save as client-pagename-mobile-screenshot.png

+3.b If the background is not a color but an image then just simply scale the screenshot to 640x1136px

 3. Mockuphone.com > iPhone 5S Silver > upload screenshot and wait for the generated mockups